najeebt/atrium/README.md

 - REPLAY takes to see how they went, and view them from different angles
 - Dynamically editable shaders – edit your shader code live and watch the image update
 - Custom DirectX implementation – get in there and write your own live rendering
-- Comes with a Houdini file for easy import and cleanup

 ## FUTURE FEATURES